orbitalquark/textadept/doc/08_Preferences.md

 (Remember that in order to have per-filetype properties, you need to have a [language module][].)

-Textadept's *properties.lua* is a good reference to see available properties to set.
+Textadept's *properties.lua* is a good "quick reference" for configurable properties.
 It also has many commented out properties that you can copy to your *~/.textadept/properties.lua* and uncomment to turn on or change the value of.
 Use [Adeptsense][] to view a property's documentation or read the [LuaDoc][].